emilio r. cid

 FORTUNATO O. CARBAJAL IV

-Barangay 11 is located about 1 kilometer on the western part of the city proper.
+Barangay 11 is located about 1 kilometer in the western part of the city proper.
 Based on the Comprehensive Land Use Plan of the City, it has a total area of 975 hectares.
-With its rather unusual territorial shape, the Northern part of the Barangay is bounded by Barangay Kalasungay and Barangay 10, on the South part by Barangay Casisang, on the West by part of Barangay Kalasungay and Barangay Imbayao and on the East by Barangay 7.
+With its rather unusual territorial shape, the Northern part of the Barangay is bounded by Barangay Kalasungay and Barangay 10, the South part by Barangay Casisang, and the West by part of Barangay Kalasungay and Barangay Imbayao, and on the East by Barangay 7.

 To improve access of roads, to source out funds, organize plans, manage and mobilize for development, promote quality education minimize unemployment through livelihood, encourage self-reliant activities, to live harmoniously, healthily and peacefully.

 Barangay Eleven envisioned to be a community of disciplined, law-abiding, productive and healthy individuals, most peaceful, clean and orderly Barangay in the City.